SouljaBoy-tell-em/akinator/README.md

 2) you can compare 2 person in the tree;
 3) you can know, who is in the tree and "Aki" try to win you.

-In the game you can see virtual menu, where you can choose variant.
+In the game you can see virtual menu, where you can choose variant and see, how persons contain in the tree.

 Graph dump tree: